 If you require an editor that gives the end-user total control and flexibility then WYMeditor is probably not for you.
 On the other hand, if you want an editor that can be customized to provide the specific capabilities that are required in your project, and you want to ensure that users are focused on the structure of their content instead of tweaking fonts and margins, perhaps you should give WYMeditor a try.

-May also be of interest, is that WYMeditor fully supports Internet Explorer 7.
+WYMeditor also fully supports Internet Explorer 8.

 4.1.4 Try It

 Want to see what WYMeditor can do?
 Try the examples online, right now.

 4.1.5 Browser Compatibility